 - ● Comprehensive state and federal background checks

 - ● Extensive risk-management and safety-training programs

 DMA observes a strict security system to ensure our staff always know where your teen is and what they are doing.

-● In the unlikely event of a medical emergency, we have immediate access to some of the best university hospitals in the world.
+- ● We have immediate access to some of the best university hospitals in the world

 DMA understands parents have concerns about what their teens are exposed to online.
-As parents, DMA shares those same concerns and has put a number of safeguards in place to protect your child in the classroom.
+As parents, DMA shares those same concerns and has put safeguards in place to protect your child in the classroom.

-● DMA instructors encourage Adventures campers to create positive and age-appropriate projects.
+- ● DMA instructors encourage teens to create positive and age-appropriate projects

 Accredited by Stanford University

 One of the nation’s greatest schools, Stanford University commands respect around the world, including from other institutions of higher learning (where you may be applying for college admission).